 Video game radio programs

-The NOS started a specific radio show for the transmission of game data called "Hobbyscoop“, And it became incredibly popular.
+The NOS started a specific radio show for broadcasting game data called "Hobbyscoop", and it became incredibly popular.
 The company even created a standard cassette format called BASICODE to ensure computer compatibility.

 Eventually, the broadcasting of games through computers was so popular that radio shows emerged around the world.
 The right path to an arcade seemed to go through the XNUMX's radios.